 CHAPTER 5 TRIAL PROCESS

 I. SOME BASIC PRINCIPLES AND CHARACTERISTICS

 A. Presumption of Innocence

-Every defendant is presumed innocent until proven guilty.
-The standard of proof is "beyond a reasonable doubt": a preponderance of evidence as used in civil proceedings is not sufficient to sustain conviction.
+Every criminal defendant is presumed innocent until proven guilty.
+The standard of proof is "beyond a reasonable doubt": a preponderance of evidence, as used in civil proceedings, is not sufficient to sustain a criminal conviction.
 The burden of proof is on the public prosecutor.
 Unless the prosecutor establishes every element of the offence beyond a reasonable doubt, the defendant must be acquitted or may be convicted only of a lesser included offence.

 B. Public Trials

 Defendants have the right to a speedy and public trial by an impartial tribunal (Article 37-1 of the Constitution).
-Trial must be conducted and judgment must be announced publicly.
+Trial must be conducted, and judgement must be announced, publicly.
 Exceptions are permitted only under very limited circumstances.

 The trial opens with the judge(s) and a public prosecutor in attendance.
 The defendant has the right and duty to be present.
 As a general rule, trials cannot open without the presence of the defendant, but this obligation may be exempted in certain minor cases.
-Moreover, when a defendant under detention refuses to appear without justifiable reasons and certain other conditions are met, the court may proceed without the presence of the defendant.
-For the presence of counsel, see D below.
+Moreover, when a defendant in detention refuses to appear without justifiable reasons and certain other conditions are met, the court may proceed without the presence of the defendant.